dgaydukov/cert-aws/sa/files/sa.md

 * delete it from origin server, and when expire date come it would be deleted from CF
 * use invalidating api to remove file from CF immediately CF doesn't cache following requests: POST/PUT/DELETE/PATCH.
 By default cache is stored for 24 hours, but you can evict it by calling invalidation API.
-You can also use versioning (`/v1/img/test.png`).
+You can also use versioning, like `/v1/img/test.png`.
 In this case once you update your site users will use new versions that not in CF, and edge location will download it from origin server.
 You can serve content from multiple origin servers.
+Security:
+* end-to-end https - you can configure so users talk to CF with https and CF talk with origin server also with https, so you have end-to-end data-in-transit security
-Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin.
+* field level encryption - encrypt user's upload data at the edge location and transfer these encrypted data to your origin.
+Origin server can use private key to decrypt data.
+For it you must create keypair using `openssl`, then upload public key to cf using console/cli.
+And add private key to you origin server.
 Lambda Edge - lambda functions that allows you to override behavior of request/response to your cf edge locations.
 You can solve common tasks like only cognito authenticated user can view content or visitor prioritization on a website.
 You create single lambda in 1 region, and associate it with cf distribution.
 After this all global requests are handled by this lambda.
 There are 4 types of lambda edge:
 * viewer request - when CF receive request from user